elpassion/flounder-2/examples/only-backend/iac/README.md

 ## IV.
 Push Images
 1. Trigger push to ECR by changing any line of code in code/packages/PACKAGE_YOU_WANT_TO_DEPLOY and pushing code onto the `main` branch.
 2. Check if the action has successfully pushed the images at [Github Actions](https://github.com/elpassion/fch/actions).
 If it failed check why.
 If the failing step was `npm run ci:docker:deploy` then great!
 It means the images have been built and pushed.
-But the environment is not ready for them yet.
+But the environment is not ready for them yet. #REPLACE_PROJECT

 ## V. The environment.